-Top 10 Established Currency ETFs - best china etf
+Top 10 Established Currency ETFs - silver etf 3x

 As a former Commodity Trading Advisor (CTA) and Commodity Pool Operator (CPO), I know the value of having an allocation to direct currency ETPs.
 It’s essential to have exposure to these new instruments to hedge against dollar destruction not to mention exposure to gold.

 Whereas our previous technical analysis methodology involved using evaluating monthly charts commodity markets must be viewed with shorter time horizons.
 This is due to obvious increased volatility but also due to the peculiar nature with which underlying commodity contracts trade.
 Most futures contracts to which ETPs are linked expire quarterly.
 To be effective, direct commodity investing requires investors to be more active although investors in gold in particular view the asset now as a long term hold.
 Nevertheless, a willingness to trade with the trend long or short, or even being on the sidelines at times, is from our view prudent and potentially more profitable.
 We do this because we’ve seen large price changes over the past and remaining sanguine about this sometimes isn’t a good option.
 Therefore, it pays to be active and utilize a combination of weekly and daily technical charts to manage risk.